 Overview

 According to locals, the Marina is known for its lack of diversity, particularly with a majority of young, attractive professionals who wear athleisure and like to party.
 With bars and clubs packed on its streets, the Marina is known for its "college-like" scene of heavy drinking and lots of singles.
-The neighborhood is also home to incredible restaurants, high-end shopping, spas, loft apartments, and single-family homes.
+The neighborhood is also home to incredible restaurants, high-end shopping, spas, and apartments mixed in between expensive single-family homes.
 The weather tends to be sunny, and its flat topography makes walking and biking much easier.

 Notable attractions